-In every fight he has done in his successful MMA career, Neiman Gracie moved in search of back control, opening up a path to victory.
+In every fight he has done in his successful MMA career as of December 2017, Neiman Gracie moved in search of back control, opening up a path to victory.
 He not only reaches the back with ease, but also stabilizes the position and transitions effortlessly.

 This week at the Renzo Gracie Online Academy, you get access to all of his knowledge on the matter.
 It’s the perfect opportunity for you to develop a mental GPS, mapping shortcuts to your opponents’ backs from various positions: the guard, the half-guard, side control, the north-south, the mount.

 Week 5 of the Renzo Gracie Online Academy program is organized thusly:

 - Ten technique of progression to your opponent’s back in bids to finish.

 - Drop morote seoi nage: the mechanic of taking down by turning one’s body and kneeling between one’s opponent’s legs.